luprader/BscThesis_Biology_uibk/R/notebook.md

 Subdivision is now only used for Europe, since Asia has so little points in comparison.
 A new benchmark was conducted, with a similar optimum to yesterday (1/2).
 A full computation of absences will be conducted overnight.

+## 17/08/2023
+Absence generation was successful, with a computation time of ~113 mins for a Europe subdivision to <20000.
+The absence generation is now only conducted for years 2002-2020.
+Those few points prior to 2002 are negligible, and 21/22 will only be used for model validation.
+With this, a new plot of the used subdivisions was created and the procedure of variable selection was started.

+There is the question of what data to use for variable selection, since variable correlation can be different for different years for example.
+This was also visualized comparing correlation matrices for all bioclim variables of 2002, 2011 and 2020.
+Since the iteration should help with future models of emerging invasive species, an approach using the earliest usable year seems reasonable.
+This way, the iteration can model an example of really trying to model *H. axyridis* at the time of its emergence.

+Right now, bioclim variable selection uses variance inflation factors of a GLM fitted on data only from 2002 to choose the best variables for modeling.
+Variables, also using the squared values of each variable as an option, are dropped iteratively until no VIF in the model exceeds a value of 10.
+Squared variables are also dropped before their linear counterparts.
+The order of dropping seems to have a large influence on the outcome though.
+For comparison, this iteration was also conducted with only 2020 occurrences used.
+The resulting variables for both years are commented out in "1.3-model_var-select.r" right now.

+The yearly occurrence plots were also updated with the new cleaned occurrence data.